Arbutus-Code/arbutus-jekyll-theme/docs/README.md

 Just set `media_type: icon` and provide the `icon` field; the theme takes care of rendering the SVG.

-For a full list of available icons and detailed usage instructions, see the [Heroicon Documentation](../scripts/heroicon_docs.md).
+For a full list of available icons and detailed usage instructions, see the [Heroicons Documentation](../scripts/heroicon_docs.md).

 ---